• Eclipse, from the Celestial Event series.

 Regular price Sale price R$ 18.000,00

-Works from Felippe Moraes
+Works from Felipe Moraes

 Felippe Moraes - Carbono Galeria

-Felippe Moraes
+Felipe Moraes

 b.
 1988, Rio de Janeiro (RJ), Brazil | Lives and works between São Paulo (SP) and Rio de Janeiro (RJ), Brazil.